sonalisikarwar/my-app/README.md

         return false;
     }

-    /**
-     * Obtain an {@link android.content.Intent} that will launch an explicit target activity
-     * specified by sourceActivity's {@link androidx.core.app.NavUtils#PARENT_ACTIVITY} &lt;meta-data&gt;
-     * element in the application's manifest.
-If the device is running
-     * Jellybean or newer, the android:parentActivityName attribute will be preferred
-     * if it is present.
-     *
-     * @return a new Intent targeting the defined parent activity of sourceActivity */
     @Nullable
     @Override
     public Intent getSupportParentActivityIntent() {
         return NavUtils.getParentActivityIntent(this);
     }

-    /**
-     * Returns true if sourceActivity should recreate the task when navigating 'up'
-     * by using targetIntent.
-     *
-     * <p>If this method returns false the app can trivially call
-     * {@link #supportNavigateUpTo(android.content.Intent)} using the same parameters to correctly perform
-     * up navigation.
-If this method returns false, the app should synthesize a new task stack
-     * by using {@link androidx.core.app.TaskStackBuilder} or another similar mechanism to perform up navigation.</p>
-     *
-     * @param targetIntent An intent representing the target destination for up navigation
-     * @return true if navigating up should recreate a new task stack, false if the same task
-     *         should be used for the destination
-     */
     public boolean supportShouldUpRecreateTask(@NonNull Intent targetIntent) {
         return NavUtils.shouldUpRecreateTask(this, targetIntent);
     }

-    /**
-     * Navigate from sourceActivity to the activity specified by upIntent, finishing sourceActivity
-     * in the process. upIntent will have the flag {@link android.content.Intent#FLAG_ACTIVITY_CLEAR_TOP} set
-     * by this method, along with any others required for proper up navigation as outlined
-     * in the Android Design Guide.
-     *
-     * <p>This method should be used when performing up navigation from within the same task
-     * as the destination.
-If up navigation should cross tasks in some cases, see
-     * {@link #supportShouldUpRecreateTask(android.content.Intent)}.</p>
-     *
-     * @param upIntent An intent representing the target destination for up navigation */ public void supportNavigateUpTo(@NonNull Intent upIntent) {
+    public void supportNavigateUpTo(@NonNull Intent upIntent) {
         NavUtils.navigateUpTo(this, upIntent);
     }